exercism/docs/building/tracks/concept-exercises.md

 These files are presented to the student to help explain the exercise.

-- `.docs/introduction.md`: introduce the concept(s) that the exercise teaches to the student (required)
+- `.docs/introduction.md`: introduces the concept(s) that the exercise teaches to the student (required)
-- `.docs/instructions.md`: provide instructions for the exercise (required)
+- `.docs/instructions.md`: provides instructions for the exercise (required)
-- `.docs/hints.md`: provide hints to a student to help them get themselves unstuck in an exercise (required)
+- `.docs/hints.md`: provides hints to a student to help them get themselves unstuck in an exercise (required)

 ### Metadata files

 These files are _not_ presented to the student, but used to define metadata of the exercise.

 - `.meta/config.json`: contains meta information on the exercise (required)
-- `.meta/design.md`: describe the design of the exercise (required)
+- `.meta/design.md`: describes the design of the exercise (required)

 ### Approach files